-In addition to being set out in the Charter, all directors and senior executives have a written agreement which formalises the terms of their appointment.
-Each Director commits to a letter of appointment which specifies the term of their appointment, the envisaged time commitment, expectations and duties relating to the position, remuneration, disclosure and confidentiality obligations, insurance and indemnity entitlements, details of the Group's corporate governance policies, and reporting lines.
+All directors and Senior Executives have a written agreement which formalises the terms of their appointment.
+Each Director commits to a letter of appointment which specifies the term of their appointment, expectations and duties relating to the position, remuneration, disclosure and confidentiality obligations, insurance and indemnity entitlements, details of the Company's corporate governance policies, and reporting lines.

 Each Senior Executive enters into an employment contract which sets out the material terms of employment, including a description of position and duties, reporting lines, remuneration arrangements and termination rights and entitlements.
-Contract details of senior executives who are Key Management Personnel can be found in the 2022 Annual Report.
+Contract details of Senior Executives are set out in the Annual Report for the year ended 31 December 2023 (the "Annual Report").